-The biannual New York Opera Fest commissions small local companies to mount presentations all over the city in May and June.
+The biannual New York Opera Fest collaborates with small local companies to mount presentations all over the city in May and June.
 This year the offerings were very eclectic yet several I attended were linked by the common theme of an oppressed outsider at odds with society.

 Alessandro Stradella’s dramatic oratorio “La Susanna” (1681) is a retelling of the biblical tale of Susanna and the Elders from the Book of Daniel.
 In this collaboration by Opera Lafayette and Heartbeat Opera, the tale is told through the prism of the #MeToo movement.
 The premiere American staging by director Ethan Heard utilized a framing device: a doctoral dissertation “Our Bodies, Our Stories: Reclaiming the Narrative for Feminism” presented by a Dr. Beatrice Armstrong.
 Armstrong was performed by contralto Sara Couden who doubled as the opera’s singing narrator Testo.
 Armstrong/ Testo retells from a feminist perspective the tale of a virtuous wife who is spied on in her bath by two corrupt judges who then falsely accuse her of adultery and condemn her to death.
 As Susanna’s position becomes more and more desperate, Dr. Armstrong/ Testo becomes more and more involved in the action while a Student (Ariana Douglas) takes notes.
 Eventually, the Student, outraged, tosses aside her laptop and assumes the role of the savior Daniel, who exonerates Susanna and punishes the false judges.